bitcointranscripts/bitcointranscripts/bitcoin-explained/security-issue-burying-bitcoin-soft-forks.md

 Okay, we're jumping around now, so the episode's getting confusing.
 Sorry, people.
 But there is this other...
-Sort of what it ultimately comes down to this discussion, I think, is whether burying a soft fork, as we've explained throughout this episode, whether that should be considered a consensus change or not, and by extension, whether it should be a BIP16.
+Sort of what it ultimately comes down to this discussion, I think, is whether burying a soft fork, as we've explained throughout this episode, whether that should be considered a consensus change or not, and by extension, whether it should be a BIP - Bitcoin Improvement Proposal.

 ## BIPS